GregUtas/robust-services-core/docs/RSC-Building-Using-CMake.md

-# Building RSC Using CMake
+# Robust Services Core: Building with CMake

 CMake generates the Visual Studio (VS) _vcxproj_ files that you would otherwise have created using the Properties editor.
 Once that is done,